Rectal Cancer Treatment (Patient)

 Possible signs of rectal cancer include a change in bowel habits or blood in the stool.

 These and other symptoms may be caused by rectal cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - A change in bowel habits.